Pavel Tykač: The case with Respekt

 In 2013 weekly magazine Respekt published an information about the alleged freezing of Tykač's assets of roughly 19 bil CZK by Swiss claimants.
 This should have occurred due to the renewed prosecution in the case of stripped assets of CS Funds in the Czech Republic.
 Tykač denied any blocking of his assets with a statement that it is a deliberate or unconscious attempt to prevent the signing of a contract between ČEZ and Czech Coal about a long-term supply of coal to power plant Počerady.

 US acquisition

-In May 2020, the Sev.en Group bought a 17% stake in Pennsylvania-based Corsa Coal.
+In May 2020, Sev.en Group bought a 17% stake in Pennsylvania-based Corsa Coal.
 The company specializes in the mining of metallurgical coal for the production of iron and steel.
 This was Pavel Tykač's first major entry into the energy market in the United States.
 In June 2020, Sev.en Group announced the acquisition of Blackhawk Mining, which owns several metallurgical coal mines in West Virginia and Kentucky.
 The purchase price was not published, but it is estimated at 12 billion CZK.